-SECTION 5.
+SECTION 3.
 Duties of the Executive Committee shall be to:

-- (a) Monitor the progress of the state and local associations in meeting the goals of the ESP Involvement Plan. - (b) Prepare an Annual Report on ESP involvement for the NSEA Board. - (c) Plan goals and activities for each Association year consistent with the purpose of the Committee. - (d) Prepare and submit an annual budget to the NSEA Board of Directors for its approval. - (e) Identify ESP concerns and propose appropriate policy, resolution, and/or NSEA bylaw changes. - (f) Represent and promote the activities of the ESP Committee to all NSEA districts.
+- (a) Monitor the progress of the state and local associations in meeting goals set by the Committee. - (b) Prepare a written Committee report for the NSEA Delegate Assembly workbook. - (c) Plan goals and activities for each Association year consistent with the purpose of the Committee. - (d) Identify ESP concerns and propose appropriate policy, resolution, and/or NSEA bylaw changes.

+(e) Represent and promote the activities of the ESP Committee to all NSEA governance districts.